Penn Memory Center Leadership

 jade.uffelman@pennmedicine.upenn.edu

-Communications
+Communications and Outreach

 morgann.adams@pennmedicine.upenn.edu

-Morgann Adams is an outreach coordinator at the Penn Memory Center.
+Morgann Adams is an assistant outreach manager at the Penn Memory Center.
 In 2017, Adams graduated from Spelman College with a bachelor’s of science in chemistry.
 She then completed her master’s degree in interdisciplinary health science at Drexel University.
 Adams is passionate about bettering health outcomes, especially for underrepresented populations, and advocating for equitable health care access.
 Prior to working with the Penn Memory Center, she worked on the outreach team as an analyst for a mobile pediatric unit in Atlanta, GA.
 With her current role, Adams is excited to work with the Philadelphia community to increase minority representation and participation in Alzheimer’s disease and dementia related research studies.

 Terrence Casey